 The term “plastic” is derived from the Greek word “plastikos“, meaning capable of being shaped or moulded.
 We find plastic everywhere we look, the water we drink, the toys we play with, the supplements we take, and our clothes.
 Modern healthcare would be impossible without the many plastic-based medical products we take for granted.
-But what you perhaps did not know is that the average person eats about 5 grams of plastic per week, almost the amount found in one credit card.
+But you perhaps did not know that the average person eats about 5 grams of plastic per week, almost the amount in one credit card.
 So the question is not if but how much plastic you eat.

 So let’s talk about plastic, shall we?

 What is plastic?

 Plastics are derived from natural, organic materials such as cellulose, natural gas and salt.
 The development of plastics has evolved from natural plastic materials to entirely synthetic molecules.
 Pure plastics have low toxicity, but the plastic we use today contains various additives, some of which can be toxic and interfere with hormonal function.
 Drinking water is the most significant contributor to plastic ingestion for humans, and your plastic bottle may contain even more plastic than tap water.
 Sadly, most of the plastic ends up in the ocean.

 The plastic disintegrates by heat, air and waves into smaller parts called microplastics; the smaller pieces are called nano plastics.
 Microplastics are everywhere; it is estimated that our oceans will contain more plastic than fish by weight by the year 2050(1).

 Type of plastics

 PVC was one of the first plastics discovered and is also one of the most extensively used, from children’s toys to building materials to food packaging.
 Unfortunately, PVC is the most toxic.
 The chemical used to make PVC has been described as a known carcinogen by the World Health Organization’s International Agency for Research on Cancer.